graalvm/fastr-examples/weather_predictor/README.md

 to a data set consisting of temperatures in selected cities expressed as `(latitude, temperature)` tuples.
-The temperatures are retrieved in the Ruby part of the application via a [gem](https://rubygems.org/gems/openweather2/versions/0.1.8) wrapping [OpenWeatherMap API](http://openweathermap.org) service, while the corresponding latitudes are determined in the R module through the [maps](https://cran.r-project.org/web/packages/maps/maps.pdf) package.
+The temperatures are retrieved in the Ruby part of the application via a [gem](https://rubygems.org/gems/openweather2/versions/0.1.8) wrapping [OpenWeatherMap API](http://openweathermap.org) service, while the corresponding latitudes and other cities data are retrieved from Java class that mocks a typical data access object and can be easily extended to talk to a real database.

 The regression model is also built in the R module by means of the [lm](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/lm.html) function.
 To predict the temperature in a given city the R module defines a function passing the city's latitude into the